-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Bogota Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Bogota El Dorado International Airport.

 What to Expect

-Bogota Airport includes two passenger terminals connected by airport shuttle.
+Bogota Airport (Code: BOG) includes two passenger terminals connected by airport shuttle.
 The newer and much larger Terminal 1 handles most international and domestic passengers, while Terminal 2 (Puente Aéreo) services a small portion of domestic flights.
-There is a large selection of shops and restaurants scattered throughout Terminal 1, while Terminal 2 contains a large retail space and food court.
+A large selection of shops and restaurants is scattered throughout Terminal 1, while Terminal 2 contains a large retail space and food court.
 Travellers, though, report that everything is quite expensive.
-Travellers say the airport clean and modern, with friendly staff and security who generally do not bother overnight sleepers.
-The airport offers free WiFi and has plenty of charging spots and comfortable sleeping areas.
+Travellers say the airport is clean and modern, with friendly staff and security who generally do not bother overnight sleepers.
+The airport offers free WiFi, plenty of charging spots, and comfortable sleeping areas.
 Economy class passengers can buy access to several airport lounges, one of which has shower facilities.
-See Airport Lounges in the airport guide below for locations and rates.
+See Airport Lounges in the guide below for locations and rates.

 Some travellers have reported that airside is more conducive to sleeping than landside, with quieter spots, armrest-free seating, benches, carpeted floors, and lighting set on motion sensors that can allow for dimly lit sleeping areas.
-Specific areas named as good sleeping spots by travellers include floor space near the food court, Gate 32 lounger chairs, and a nook in front of the Columbian Police Station.
-For uninterrupted sleep, there are several hotels within a 10 minute drive of the airport, most of which offer free shuttle service.
-See Airport Hotels in the airport guide below.
+Specific areas named as good sleeping spots by travellers include floor space near the food court, Gate 32 lounge chairs, and a nook in front of the Columbian Police Station.
+Explore our guide to sleeping in Bogota Airport or read traveller reviews for more tips.
+For uninterrupted sleep, there are several hotels within a 10-minute drive of the airport, most of which offer complimentary shuttle service.
+See Airport Hotels in the guide below.